Famous Dyslexics Means That

 The Power of Unpredictability

-Because of all the non-dyslexic variables determining success or even failure, no expert is significantly able to predict the future of individuals — even those showing early talent, and especially those dyslexics appearing “retarded” or just plain “lazy or stupid.”
+Because of all the non-dyslexic variables determining success or even failure, no expert is significantly able to predict the future of individuals &mdash even in those showing early talent.
+And reliable predictions are especially difficult to make in those dyslexics appearing “retarded” or just plain “lazy or stupid.”

 Pablo Picasso became a famous, trendsetting art icon despite, and no doubt because of, his apparent dyslexia.
 He was born in Malag Spain in 1881.
 Reported to have failed parochial school education because of reading and related academic difficulties, he was eventually encouraged by his father, an art teacher, to further develop his obvious innate artistic talent.
 Over the course of his career he developed a unique sense of beauty and style.
 Pablo painted things as he saw or really felt them — out of order, deformed or tilted.
 His paintings demonstrated the power of “dyslexic” imagination as well as raw or primary emotion and creativity within the human psyche.
 Some of his famous works include: The Young Ladies of Avigon, Old Man with Guitar, and Guernica.